gabrielnguyen2603/SQL-Project/README.md

 (Query Result)

-Secondly, I look at each project and check when it was approved.
+Move on to question 2, I look at each project and check when it was approved.
 If it was approved in 2020, we call it a “COVID-19 Pandemic” project.
 If the project’s name has the word “disaster” or “emergency,” we call it a “Natural Disaster” project.
 If it’s neither of those, we just call it a “Regular” project.
 Then, i count and add up all the projects for each group.

 ![image](https://github.com/user-attachments/assets/f1f9b4ed-e682-439a-8191-e40381db8f0b)